 40. Outfall structures will be constructed at the end of storm water drains that discharge to major drains and river.
-A total of 38 such outfalls have been proposed in the project area, out of which 5 are located on the bank of Bindal river whereas 19 on Ganda nala, 10 on Kargi nala and remaining 4 on Northwest nala are proposed.
+A total of 38 such outfalls have been proposed in the project area, out of which 5 are located on the banks of Bindal river whereas 19 on Ganda nala, 10 on Kargi nala and remaining 4 on Northwest nala are proposed.
 These nalas (drains) ultimately discharge into the Bindal river (Figure 6).
-PMU, UIRUDP will obtain approval or no objection certificate from the concern departments for storm water outfalls and the same will be appended to the updated resettlement plan.
+PMU, UIRUDP has initiated the process to obtain approval or no objection certificate from the concern departments for construction of storm water outfalls and the letter to obtain NOC for outfalls is attached as Appendix 16 to this updated resettlement plan.

-Figure 6: THDC Area Drainage Outfall Points
+Figure 5: THDC Area Drainage Outfall Points